 Ghanaian Youth Leader Goes Missing in Burkina Faso, Concerned Citizens Suspect Abduction

-• Ghanaian youth leader Sadat Ibrahim reportedly abducted in Burkina Faso, sparking community demands for his release
+• Ghanaian youth leader Sadat Ibrahim was reportedly abducted in Burkina Faso, sparking community demands for his release

 • Allegations link Ibrahim's abduction to his role in Ghana's security efforts against armed Burkinabè soldiers